gschmutz/iot-vehicle-tracking-demo/demo-script.md

 CREATE TABLE IF NOT EXISTS vehicle_tracking_refined_t WITH (kafka_topic = 'vehicle_tracking_refined_t')
 AS
-SELECT vehicleId
+SELECT CAST(vehicleId AS BIGINT)			vehicleId
        , latest_by_offset(driverId)	   driverId
 		, latest_by_offset(source)			source
 		, latest_by_offset(eventType)		eventType
 		, latest_by_offset(latitude)		latitude
 		, latest_by_offset(longitude)		longitude
 FROM vehicle_tracking_refined_s
-GROUP BY vehicleId
+GROUP BY CAST(vehicleId AS BIGINT)
 EMIT CHANGES;
 ```